 A USP, or unique selling proposition, is the streamlined answer to what makes your business stand out from the crowd.
 It’s a simple, to-the-point explanation of why your business exists, and should allow your target audience to quickly and easily understand what it is you provide.

-Researching the unmet needs of your audience is a fantastic place to start developing a USP.
-If you can provide a niche service in your industry that your competitors can’t, your business will have a substantial competitive advantage, and your clients will have a clear idea why they should choose you.
+Researching what unmet needs ail your industry is a fantastic place to start developing a USP.
+If you can provide a niche service in your industry that your competitors can’t, your business will have a substantial competitive advantage, and your clients will have a clear idea as to why they should choose you.

 You want to think of your brand as an individual.
-No, not like in the corporate personhood sense; but your brand should have strong core values, distinct personality/voice, and recognizable visual branding.
-How would your brand dress?
-How would it talk?
-What other brands would it be friends with?
-Why?
+No, not like in the corporate personhood sense.
+But in the way that your brand should have strong core values, distinct personality/voice, and recognizable visual branding.
+Your tagline and logo will be created during this process.

-4. Fuse your branding into every element of your business
+4. Fuse your Brand into Every Element of your Business

 From a client’s perspective, everything about your business is a direct representation of your brand.
 This means everything from your office space, your website, and client’s interactions with employees should represent your brand.
 Your business should want to bring people onto your team that share the same values and motivations that the brand represents, and every piece of content your brand creates should represent the brand.

-The relationship and sense of integrity will humanize your business and create trust between you and your customers.
-Strong branding inevitably builds a sort of energy within your business that will allow it to grow and thrive.
+The relationships and sense of integrity branding brings humanizes your business and creates trust between you and your clients.
+Strong branding inevitably will build a sort of energy within your business that will allow it to grow and thrive.